DeFiCh/defichain.com/content/airdrop.en.md

             url: https://pool.cakedefi.com/?utm_source=defichain-airdrop-claim&utm_medium=btn&utm_campaign=web
     why_dfi:
       headline: Why DFI?
       subhead: Tokenization is ready on Testnet.
 Liquidity Pool is scheduled for Q4 2020.
-Yield farming is on the horizon.
-More to come.
+Yield farming is on the horizon + more to come.
 The time is now to ride the DFI wave.
       roadmap:
         - year: 2020
           events: